nathants/libaws/readme.md

 - mutative operations manipulate aws state.
   - mutative operations are idempotent. if they fail due to a transient error, run them again.
-  - mutative operations can `--preview`. no output means no changes are needed.
+  - mutative operations can `--preview`. no output means no changes.

 - `ensure` are mutative operations that create or update infrastructure.